amiteshkushwaha7/DSA-PROJECTS/Bhopal Metro Station/README.md

 ## 🛠 How It Works

-1.⁠ ⁠**Input:** The user selects the source station from the list of 53 available stations.
+**1.Input:** The user selects the source station from the list of 53 available stations.

-2.⁠ ⁠**Dijkstra's Algorithm:** The algorithm computes the shortest distance from the source station to all connected stations.
+**2.Dijkstra's Algorithm:** The algorithm computes the shortest distance from the source station to all connected stations.

-3.⁠  **Output**: Displays the distance of all stations from the source.
+**3.Output**: Displays the distance of all stations from the source.

 ## 📍 Metro Station Network